 Has anyone ever told you that you’re a gloomy person?
-You’re not alone and may be more than emo.
+You’re not alone and you may be more than emo.
 Globally, more than 300 million people of all ages suffer from Depression.
 Ruminating on his personal lost and Chris Cornell’s recent suicide, JUICE Editorial Director, Ben Liew, shares his insights on the unseen epidemic and how we could all help to wash away the rain…

 It’s never been easy to talk about suicide but I’d rather address this than write a glorified nostalgia piece.